generyand/form-reg/README.md

-# Student Registration Desktop Application
+# User Registration Desktop Application

-A cross-platform desktop application built with Electron, React, and TypeScript for managing student registrations.
+A cross-platform desktop application built with Electron, React, and TypeScript for managing user registrations.
 The application features a modern UI with real-time updates and a PostgreSQL database backend.

 ## Features